alex-stewart/action-plan-rpg/docs/game_creation.md

 Archetypes are the categories of character a play can choose to create, which create speciality with little complexity.
 The Game Master can create any number of archetypes, but they should be distinct and fit the theme of your game.

 For example, in a medieval court setting you may have the following archetypes:
 - Knight
-- Scholar
+- Monk
 - Spy

 ## Agendas